Founder, former president, volunteer, visionary

 Norman Overlook at Mink Brook

 In 1999, Bob led the Council’s effort to protect the 112-acre Mink Brook Nature Preserve, then slated to become a 32-lot subdivision.
-In this, the 20th anniversary of that daunting and ultimately successful project, the Conservancy dedicates the Norman Overlook to Bob and his vision for our community.
+In 2019, the 20th anniversary of that daunting and ultimately successful project, the Conservancy dedicated the Norman Overlook to Bob and his vision for our community.